intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#403 - "Start from where you are, with what you have"**

-##\#404 - "Do not seek the seed of inspiration-to-make, simply taking action to solve real problems will bring forth a multitude of seeds from which inspiration will flourish"**
+**\#404 - "If you do not find the seed of inspiration-to-make, simply taking action to solve real problems will bring forth a multitude of seeds from which inspiration will flourish"**